itsabhishekm/global-energy-transitions/README.md

 The globe colors every country based on three metrics you can switch between:

-- **Total installed capacity (MW)** — how much solar or wind a country has built in a given year
+- **Total installed capacity (MW)** : how much solar or wind a country has built in a given year
-- **Year-over-year % growth** — how fast it's growing relative to its own prior year
+- **Year-over-year % growth**: how fast it's growing relative to its own prior year
-- **Net MW change** — raw capacity added or removed vs. the previous year
+- **Net MW change**: raw capacity added or removed vs. the previous year

 Alongside the visualization, I modeled growth trends using lag-based time series analysis — computing absolute and percentage change for each country across every year — and used regional max aggregations to build a dynamic color scale that recalibrates when you switch between worldwide and regional views.
 The regional scaling was a direct result of the EDA finding that Africa and South America are nearly invisible on a global scale despite meaningful growth rates.